JosephAntony37900/Vixel/README.md

 - **Transparency:** Utilize blockchain technology to ensure that every tournament and its prizes are publicly verifiable and trustworthy.

 ## Projects
+We create our own games, aiming to provide players with an enjoyable and immersive experience.
+Our passion for gaming drives us to innovate and deliver high-quality content that keeps our community engaged and excited.
 ### CoinersDrifters:
 - **Vanilla Version:** [Coiners_Drift_Demo](https://github.com/RichieCast07/Coiners_Drift_Demo)
 - **Migration in Progress:** [CoinersDrift_React](https://github.com/AnabelenScript/CoinersDrift_React)